HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ## How websites handle your sensitive data

-Some websites request access to specific features and browser APIs that can impact the user's privacy, for instance by accessing the geolocation data, microphone, camera, etc. While these features usually serve very useful purposes, such as discovering nearby points of interest or allowing people to communicate with each other, there is a risk of exposing sensitive data if the user does not fully understand how those resources are used, or if a site misbehaves.
+Some websites request access to specific features and browser APIs that can impact the user's privacy, for instance by accessing the geolocation data, microphone, camera, etc. These features usually serve very useful purposes, such as discovering nearby points of interest or allowing people to communicate with each other.
+While these features are only activated when a user consents, there is a risk of exposing sensitive data if the user does not fully understand how those resources are used, or if a site misbehaves.

-{# TODO I feel we should make it clearer that these cannot be activated by user consent (though of course once that consent's been given, it can be abused!).
-Otherwise is comes across as a bit inaccurate and fear mongering #}

 We looked at how often websites request access to sensitive resources.
 Moreover, any time a service stores sensitive data, there is the danger of hackers stealing and leaking that data.
 We'll look at recent data breaches that prove that this danger is real.